 • 2023 (iPhone 15 series) – US continues eSIM only; global retains physical SIM + eSIM.

-• 2024 (iPhone 16 series) – Same as iPhone 15.
+• 2024 (iPhone 16 series) – Same as iPhone 15; iPhone 16e introduced as budget eSIM model.

-• 2025/2026 (iPhone 17 series) – Expected same regional split; iPhone 17 air esim only likely.
+• 2025 (iPhone 17 series) – Expected to continue the same regional split.

-So the first iphone with esim was the iPhone XR/XS in September 2018.
-That’s when iphone started using esim.
+So the first iPhone with eSIM was the iPhone XR/XS in September 2018.
+That’s when iPhone started using eSIM.

-🔍 How to Verify if Your iPhone Has eSIM (3 Methods)
+How to Verify If Your iPhone Has eSIM (3 Methods)

-Method 1: Dial *#06# (Universal, No Settings Needed)
+Method 1: Dial *#06# (universal, no settings needed)

 1. Open the Phone app.